-The Legs Up The Wall Pose looks hard, but it is incredibly relaxing.
-It removes the fatigue from the hips and the feet and sends fresh lots of blood to the brain.
-Therefore, it calms the mind and relieves headaches.
-A quiet mind calls for better sleep.
+Legs Up The Wall Pose looks hard, but it is incredibly relaxing.
+It removes the fatigue from the hips and the feet and sends fresh blood flow to the brain.
+Therefore, it calms the mind and may relieve headaches.
+A quiet mind leads to better sleep.

 To know more about this asana, click here: Viparita Karani

-This asana is a relaxing pose.
-It resembles a child in the womb, and is, therefore, called the Balasana or the Child’s Pose.
+This may be one of the best yoga poses for insomnia.
+It resembles a child in the womb, and is, therefore, also called Child’s Pose.
 It gives the back a deep, relaxing stretch.
 It also helps calm the nervous system, thus inducing better sleep.

 To know more about this asana, click here: Balasana